mpv-player/mpv/DOCS/man/options.rst

     being the smoothest/blurriest and ``oversample`` being the sharpest/least smooth.

+    Switching to a filter with a larger radius at runtime may require setting ``--hwdec-extra-frames``, as the hardware decoder's surface pool is sized at decoder initialization.

 ``--scale-param1=<value>``, ``--scale-param2=<value>``, ``--cscale-param1=<value>``, ``--cscale-param2=<value>``, ``--dscale-param1=<value>``, ``--dscale-param2=<value>``, ``--tscale-param1=<value>``, ``--tscale-param2=<value>``
     Set filter parameters.
 By default, these are set to the special string ``default``, which maps to a scaler-specific default value.
 Ignored if the